mindsdb/mindsdb/mindsdb/integrations/handlers/jira_handler/README.md

 SELECT * FROM jira_source.example_tbl
 ~~~~

 At the moment, only `SELECT` queries are allowed to be executed through `duckdb`.
-This, however, has no restriction on running machine learning algorithms against your data in Airtable using `CREATE PREDICTOR` statements.
+This, however, has no restriction on running machine learning algorithms against your data in Jira using `CREATE PREDICTOR` statements.